Bird Nest Situations & Solutions

 The varied landscapes of Massachusetts provide nesting spots for nearly 200 bird species.
 Where nesting birds and people meet, conflicts can sometimes arise.

-A number of bird species nest on balconies and building ledges or in the nooks and crannies of houses.
-Observing these nests can be a source of enjoyment, and native species that eat insects, such as chimney swifts, barn swallows, and cliff swallows, help with pest control.
+A number of bird species nest on balconies and building ledges, in the nooks and crannies of houses, and when it comes to the House Finch, in hanging plants.
+Observing these nests can be a source of enjoyment.
 Sometimes, however, nesting behavior can bring birds into conflict with people.
-This is often the case with the nests of non-native species such as pigeons, European starlings, and house sparrows.
-Learn more
+This is often the case with the nests of non-native species such as pigeons, European Starlings, and House Sparrows.